dapfyi/dap/README.md

 Ingesting historical events from smart contracts scales with processors available to an integrated Ethereum client.
 Computing capacity is decoupled from blockchain state and can be resized on demand (`InstanceSize` parameter in Geth [template](./client/geth.yaml)).
 On the server side, Airflow workers required for orchestration and post-processing can be left entirely managed by K8s autoscaler.
 - **Processing** - _Off-chain computation engine._

 Apache Spark has been extended with a custom plugin enabling the seamless processing of big blockchain integers.
-The accurate valuation of transactions and tokens can keep benefiting from native Spark performance.
+The accurate valuation of transactions and tokens benefits from native Spark performance.
 See [SparkUBI](./spark/sparkubi/README.md) for more info.
 - **Data Pipelines** - _coming soon_

 ## Deployment